lm3nitro/lm3nitro/README.md

 </div>

 <br><br>
 I have had a passion for networking from a young age.
 This fascination evolved into a deep appreciation for analyzing network traffic, which naturally transitioned into a passion for cybersecurity.
 I am currently seeking to leverage my expertise in networking and expand into the dynamic field of cybersecurity.
-My journey encompasses a diverse range of projects and experiences, where I have honed my skills in areas such as virtualization, proxy technologies, firewall configuration, IDS/IPS implementations, SIEM integration, and more.
+My journey encompasses a diverse range of projects and experiences, where I have honed my skills in areas such as virtualization, network traffic analysis, firewall configuration, routing and switching and more.

 I am continuously learning, actively engaging in industry forums, training programs, and certifications.
 For me, each challenge is an opportunity for growth, and I am dedicated to contributing positively to the cybersecurity community.